A Finding Aid to the A Finding Aid to the Lawrence Fane Papers,

 This series contains curriculum vitae, an artist's statement, a brief narrative, and a bibliography of reviews of Lawrence Fane's work.

 Printed Material, 1968-2003

 This series includes clippings, exhibition announcements, and catalogs.
 Clippings primarily contain newspaper and periodical reviews of Lawrence Fane's work; there are scattered items, such as articles for reference use and a press release.
 Exhibition announcements and catalogs document the sculptor's solo and group exhibitions over a thirty year period.

 (Box 1; 0.3 linear feet)

-This series houses photographs, transparencies, and slides of Lawrence Fane's sculptures; also found are a few digital images of the artist's work.
+This series houses photographs, transparencies, and slides of Lawrence Fane's sculptures; also found are a few reproductions of the artist's work.

 Photographs of Artwork, circa 1964-2003